 Carbon sequestration in agricultural landscapes is the mitigation strategy for agriculture that yields the greatest co-benefits, is the easiest and most immediate to implement, has the fewest equity concerns in Vermont, and has received significant attention from the global and scientific communities as a critical mitigation strategy.
 Feed supplement strategies to reduce methane in enteric emissions can be associated with negative implications for herd health and reliance on imported feed supplements that may negatively impact communities elsewhere, though more research is needed on the extent to which forage management may impact enteric methane and simultaneously support animal health.
 Adjustments in manure management are also considered among the suite of strategies that may help mitigate agricultural emissions sources, yet practices like methane digesters may not be scale appropriate for small farms, and other manure management practices may have tradeoffs with water quality.
 Recommendations below include elevating sequestration as a strategy to invest in, with known benefits and wide appeal, while simultaneously supporting proven technologies and exploring ways that other agricultural emissions sources can be mitigated with more careful consideration for tradeoffs and equity.

 Today, Vermont farmers mitigate on-farm GHG emissions through the adoption of conservation practices.
 Importantly, many water quality best management practices provide co-benefits for climate mitigation, and implementation has increased dramatically in recent years.
-Through more widespread adoption of these conservation practices, which increase the organic matter content of agricultural soils, Vermont farmers have a realistic potential to sequester one million tons of CO2-e annually.
+Through more widespread adoption of these conservation practices, which increase the organic matter content of agricultural soils, Vermont farmers have a realistic potential to sequester one million metric tons (MMT) of CO2-e annually.
 Today, Vermont’s agricultural soils already store over an estimated 63 MMT CO2-e.

 The agriculture sector is also highly vulnerable to climate change.
 Currently, the majority of crop losses reported in Vermont are due to weather extremes that have been increasing in intensity and frequency due to climate change.
 Fortunately, many agricultural practices that increase carbon sequestration also enhance a farm’s resilience to a changing climate.
 In fact, the most common strategy that Vermont farmers already employ to address extreme weather impacts is improving soil health, highlighting the importance of soil health as an important strategy to address both climate mitigation and adaptation.
-The Agriculture & Ecosystems Subcommittee recommends incentivizing farming systems that help all farmers both mitigate the drivers of climate change and build resilience to its impacts.
+This pathway recommends incentivizing farming systems that help all farmers both mitigate the drivers of climate change and build resilience to its impacts.

 Agriculture – and other associated natural and working lands – is a nexus for building a resilient future for Vermont in the face of climate change that centers priorities of: